El Malo (album)

-El Malo (The Bad [One) is the debut album of Willie Colón, which he recorded when he was sixteen years old.
+El Malo (English for The Bad) is the debut album of Willie Colón, recorded when he was sixteen years old.
 The cover design featured a double photo of Colón.
 21-year-old Héctor Lavoe was brought on board by the producers.
 The title track featured in the soundtrack on the video game Grand Theft Auto: Vice City Stories on the fictitious Latin music radio station "Radio Espantoso".